 The guidance aims to make existing levels of need clearer for professionals so they can identify if a child or family might need some help and support.
-Understanding when children and families might need support can ensure they are given the right service, in the right place, at the right time.
+Understanding when children and families might need support can ensure they are given the right support, in the right place, at the right time.

 Please see below the Effective Support for Children and Families Guidance and supporting documents which you may find useful: